kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_3.md

 ## NOA

+### Overview

+The behaviors of non-medical technology manufacturers in the context of green cities and green building neighborhoods are driven by a combination of their needs, opportunities, and capabilities.
+Their automatic needs, such as market demand and a competitive advantage, drive them to respond to the growing demand for innovative and sustainable technological solutions that enhance public health and safety.
+The reflective needs, such as making a social impact and aligning with sustainability goals, motivate them to develop technologies that improve the well-being of urban communities and contribute to sustainable urban development.
+The opportunities presented by integration into green building projects, developing environmental monitoring systems, and providing renewable energy solutions further drive their behaviors, as they recognize the potential to contribute to sustainable and healthy living environments.
+Their capabilities, including technological expertise, collaboration abilities, and problem-solving skills, enable them to develop and supply advanced technologies that address the challenges of contagious diseases, align with sustainability goals, and meet the needs of stakeholders in green cities and green building neighborhoods.
+Overall, their behaviors are driven by their needs and motivations, their recognition of opportunities, and their ability to leverage their capabilities to create innovative and sustainable technological solutions.

 ### Needs

-nIn the context of green cities or Green Building neighborhoods (GBN), non-medical technology manufacturers have both automatic and reflective needs or motivations.
+In the context of green cities or Green Building neighborhoods (GBN), non-medical technology manufacturers have both automatic and reflective needs or motivations.

 Automatic needs or motivations:
 1. Market demand: Non-medical technology manufacturers have a need to respond to market demand for innovative and sustainable technological solutions that contribute to public health and safety in green cities.
 As the concept of GBNs gain popularity and cities prioritize sustainability and resilience, there is a growing market for technologies that can enhance the environmental management and infrastructure of urban areas.